SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

     yearNumber number: aFilm year.
 ```

-Note that we need to define the method `setModel:` is needed only if you do not subclass from `SpPresenterWithModel`.
+Note that the method `setModel:` is needed only if you do not subclass from `SpPresenterWithModel`.
 If you subclass from `SpPresenter`, it is the only way to have the model initialized before the setup of the presenter (and avoid errors when opening the presenter).

 Defining interactions between presenters is done in the `connectPresenters` method.
 We implement it to define that, when an element of the list is selected, we should display the information in the detail presenter.
 It is worth taking some time to look at `whenSelectionChangedDo:` message.